bibekanandadatta/JHU-Dissertation-Template/README.md

 > [!IMPORTANT]
 >
 > To include the meta-data in the generated PDF/A file, you will need to edit the `output.xmpdata`.
 The given fields are very simple and self-explanatory.
+Make sure `\Title` and `\Author` fields are there.

 > [!NOTE]
 >
-> So far, I have not found any convenient way of validating if the generated PDF is compliant with the library-specified PDF/A format for free.
+> So far, I have not found any reliable way of validating if the generated PDF is compliant with the library-specified PDF/A format for free.
 The library has computers with Adobe Acrobat Pro installed that can validate the format of the electronic copy of your thesis.
 If you or your lab has a license to this program, you can do it there as well.
 Finally, if you find it is not compliant (for any unknown reason), this program will also allow you to convert the format.
+[Follow the instructions here](https://www.mathstat.dal.ca/~selinger/pdfa/).

 Keep writing ... and Happy Graduation :tada:!